 Gustavo Dantas Biography

-Dantas’s career under Fernando Cruz’s tutelage seemed to be well underway, but sadly, six months after the Worlds, Fernando stopped teaching due to personal problems.
-Gustavo found himself without a teacher, but that didn’t happen for long as he soon started to train under André Pederneiras (the co-founder of Nova Uniao), who awarded Gustavo Dantas his brown belt, followed by his black belt in December 1998.
+Dantas’ career under Fernando Cruz’s tutelage seemed to be well underway, but sadly six months after the “Mundial” Fernando stopped teaching due to personal problems.
+Gustavo found himself adrift but that didn’t happen for long as he soon joined André Pederneiras at Nova Uniao.
+It was André who awarded Gustavo Dantas his brown belt, followed by his black belt in December 1998.

-Gustavo Dantas was part of the golden generation of Nova Uniao fighters, considered by many as the best lightweights team to have ever competed, a team that consisted of fighters like Vitor “Shaolin”, Robson Moura, Renato “Charuto” Verissimo, Leo Santos, Rodrigo “Feijao” just to name a few.
+Gustavo Dantas was part of the golden generation of Nova Uniao fighters, regarded by many as the best lightweights team to have ever competed.
+The workgroup consisted of athletes such as Vitor “Shaolin”, Robson Moura, Renato “Charuto” Verissimo, Leo Santos, and Rodrigo “Feijao”.

-Gustavo started his career as an instructor in his old Vila Isabel back in 1995, but in 1998 he left to travel to the U.S. for the first time and compete at the Joe Moreira International Championship in Irvine, California together with his master André Pederneiras.
-André won his Super Fight, while Gustavo won the Brown Belt/Feather & Open Class.
-Four months later, He moved to Las Vegas to teach at John Lewis’s School (the very 1st Nova Uniao School in the U.S.), after receiving his Black Belt and Bachelor’s degree in Physical Education.
+During 1998 Dantas traveled to the U.S. for the first time where he competed at the Joe Moreira International Championship in Irvine, California alongside his master André Pederneiras.
+André won his Super Fight while Gustavo won the Brown Belt/Feather and Open Class, divisions.
+Four months later, in January of 1999, Gustavo moved to Las Vegas to pursue his dream of earning his living as a coach.
+Once there he taught at John Lewis’s School (the very 1st Nova Uniao School in the U.S.), after receiving his Black Belt and Bachelor’s degree in Physical Education.

-He decided to move to Arizona in October 2000.
-6 months previous to the definitive move he had joined AZ Combat Sports, it was a Kickboxing gym headed by Trevor Lally.
+Dantas decided to move to Arizona in October 2000.
+Six months prior to the definitive move he had joined AZ Combat Sports, a Kickboxing gym headed by Trevor Lally.
 Gustavo had met Trevor’s twin brother, Todd, in Las Vegas and Todd had set up a seminar for Dantas at the gym.
-After that, they decided to join forces and include a BJJ program in the gym.
-AZ Combat Sports has been Gustavo’s turf ever since.
+After that, they decided to join forces and include a BJJ program at their gym.

 Gustavo Dantas Highlight